Robert-Dawidowski/weather-app/README.md

 To see the weather in a given city, search for the name in the search engine.
 Once you find the city, information and a map will appear.
-The map is usable and after clicking on a point on it, e.g. the center of London, it will show us the weather in the city we clicked on
+The map is usable and after clicking on a point on it, e.g. the center of London, it will show us the weather in the city we clicked on.

+Init city is based on your browser localization (if You allow to it) if no, default city is "Warsaw"

 ## 📑 License
 [MIT](http://opensource.org/licenses/MIT)